 I remember travelling to a remote village in Kyrgyzstan.
 I met a believer who was suffering from torment and depression.
 He asked me to pray for him.
 I asked him if he had been baptized.
 He said “no.” I shared with him the importance of water baptism.
 We then baptized him in a bath in one of the apartments.
 As he came out of the water, he lifted his hands in joy and was free from his oppression.
 We have seen many people have wonderful encounters with the Holy Spirit as they came out of the waters of baptism.
 Many of them received the baptism of the Holy Spirit after they came out of the waters of baptism.
 That is why Peter said in Acts 2:38, “Repent and be baptized, in the name of the Lord Jesus Christ for the remission of sins and you shall receive the gift of the Holy Spirit.”

 As I have said before, water baptism points to what happened on the cross when we received Jesus.
-Just as He died, was buried and rose again on the third day, in the same way, our old lives died with Jesus on the cross, was buried (it no longer stinks) and we have receive new resurrection life in Jesus.
-We read about this in Romans 6:4 “Therefore we are buried with Him through baptism into His death: that just as Christ was raised from the dead, by the glory of the Father, even so we should walk in newness of life.”
+We also read about this in Romans 6:4 “Therefore we are buried with Him through baptism into His death: that just as Christ was raised from the dead, by the glory of the Father, even so we should walk in newness of life.”
 If we put our faith in God’s word through this prophetic action, then what we declare through water baptism can become our experience.

 We have another example in of this prophetic action in 1 Corinthians 10:1-2 “Moreover, brethren, I do not want you to be unaware that all our fathers were under the cloud, all passed through the sea, all were baptized into Moses in the cloud and in the sea.”
 It is speaking about the Children of Israel that passed through the Red Sea.
 This is a type of Water Baptism.
 Egypt speaks about our old lives, Pharaoh is a type of the devil and the army of pharaoh is a type of the demons that attack us.